alcides/lean3_tutorial/Readme.md

 We will be covering Lean 3, the latest stable version.
 Lean 4 is being developed without external contributions at this time.

+# Important:

+This file was written for a live tutorial.
+For the written down version, see the files inside the src folder, by order.

 ## This is an interactive tutorial.

 Follow along at home at: